 Answer Some Questions to Get Your Mind Rolling

-With this writing exercise, you are going to ask yourself three questions that are meant to build upon each other and get your brain working.
-The idea is to write your answer to these questions quickly without overthinking so that you are just free writing these answers.
-Here are a few examples of what you could ask:
+With this writing exercise, you are going to ask yourself several questions that are meant to build upon each other and get your brain working.
+The idea is to write your answer to these questions quickly without overthinking.

 - Who is the girl?

 - What does she hope to accomplish?

 For those who are looking to practice a more nonfiction writing style, they could answer these types of questions:

 - Who are you trying to help?

 - What experiment or idea do you wish to communicate?

 - What do you hope to give to the reader?